Rasmus-M/doa/README.md

 #### New features in version 0.4.0

-* Pickaxe of mining must be used for tunneling
+* Pickaxe of mining must be used for tunnelling
 * 4 New monsters
 * Fountains in town heal